-As provided under Paragraph 34 of AASB 119 - Employee Benefits, the Company does not use defined benefit accounting for its defined benefit obligations under the LASF's Defined Benefit category.
+As provided under Paragraph 34 of AASB 119, the Company does not use defined benefit accounting for its defined benefit obligations under LASF's Defined Benefit category.
 This is because LASF's Defined Benefit category is a multi-employer sponsored plan.

 As a multi-employer sponsored plan, LASF was established as a mutual scheme to allow for the mobility of the workforce between the participating employers without attaching a specific liability to particular employees and their current employer.
 Therefore, there is no proportional split of the defined benefit liabilities, assets or costs between the participating employers as the defined benefit obligation is a floating obligation between the participating employers and the only time that the aggregate obligation is allocated to specific employers is when a call is made.
-As a result, the level of participation of the Company in LASF cannot be measured as a percentage compared with other participating employers.
-While there is an agreed methodology to allocate any shortfalls identified by the fund Actuary for funding purposes, there is no agreed methodology to allocate benefit liabilities, assets and costs between the participating employers for accounting purposes.
-Therefore, the Fund Actuary is unable to allocate benefit liabilities, assets and costs between employers for the purposes of AASB 119 because of the pooled nature of the LASF's defined benefit category.
+As a result, the level of participating employers.
+While there is an agreed methodology to allocate any shortfalls identified by the Fund Actuary for funding purposes, there is no agreed methodology to allocate benefit liabilities, assets and costs between the participating purposes of AASB 119 because of the pooled nature of the Fund's defined benefit category.